-Do not give SERENACE to anyone else, even if their symptoms seem similar or they have the same condition as you.
+Do not give SERENACE to anyone else even if their symptoms seem similar or they have the same condition as you.

-Do not take SERENACE to treat any other complaints unless your doctor tells you to.
+Do not use SERENACE to treat any other complaints unless your doctor tells you to.

-Do not stop taking SERENACE, or lower the dosage, even if you are feeling better, without checking with your doctor.
+Do not stop using SERENACE or lower the dosage, even if you are feeling better, without checking with your doctor.

-If you stop taking SERENACE suddenly, your condition may worsen or your chance of getting an unwanted side effect may increase.
-To prevent this, your doctor may gradually reduce the amount of SERENACE you take each day before stopping the medicine completely.
+If you stop using SERENACE suddenly, your condition may

+worsen or your chance of getting an unwanted side effect may increase.
+To prevent this, your doctor may gradually reduce the amount of SERENACE you use each day before stopping the medicine completely.

-Do not take any medicines that cause drowsiness while you are taking SERENACE, unless recommended by your doctor.
+Do not take any medicines that cause drowsiness while you are using SERENACE, unless recommended by your doctor.